 Naming emotions is a great place to begin when it comes to teaching children about feelings, helping them to better cope with stress.

-These four "storyteller" mood emojis invite children to share about their feelings with a trusted adult in their life.
+These four "storyteller" mood emojis invite children to share their feelings with a trusted adult.
 When did they feel happy?
 Sad?
-Calm? and mad?
+Calm?
+Mad (Scared)?

-Each SnuggleBuddies plush animal in the collection brings a different peace-making power we each have inside ourselves to life.
+Each plush in the collection represents a different peace-making power we each have inside ourselves to life.
 Buy just one or collect all seven.
-We think every child (person) on this planet could benefit from having a lovable friend to share their feelings with.

 Research tells us that the very act of putting words to our feelings helps us to regulate our emotions, yet this skill is often hard for children, particularly when they are feeling upset.